JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 Then my dad showed up and said he wanted to talk to me.

-“Where did you get those toys?” he said sternly.
-To which I said what I said before, “I got them from a friend?”
+“Where did you get those toys?” he said a bit more sternly than the other times he asked the same question.
+To which I said what I said before, “I got them from a friend.”

 He looked at me exasperatedly and said we needed to go upstairs.
 So upstairs we went.